S3-working-group/s3-practical-guide/docs/all.md

 **Through 10 essential principles** that apply equally to individual teams, and the organization as a whole, evolve organizations that are:

--   **focused on value** – people’s efforts are directed toward creating value for the organization, its members, customers, and other stakeholders.
+-   **focused on value** – people's efforts are directed toward creating value for the organization, its members, customers, and other stakeholders.
 -   **productive** – the organization is efficient in identifying, developing and delivering the necessary products and services necessary to achieve its purpose.
 -   **adaptive** – people are able to effectively identify and respond to organizational needs and changing contexts (both short term and long-term).
 -   **resilient** – the organization and its members are able to withstand adversity and uncertainty, if needed.